lfalanga/Stock-Market-API-Service/src/readme.md

     }
 }
 #### Notes:
 Remember to take note about those three variables (apikey, userId, token), before testing this endpoint.
-Note that the "symbol" is allocated in the query string, because I believe that makes the URI more readeble, and let the header data for security purposes only.
+Note that the "symbol" is allocated in the query string, because I believe that makes the URI more readable, and let the header data for security purposes only.

 ### @myapi.post("/log")
 Since the alpha tester don't have access to the Firebase Real Time Database, I've created another endpoint for consulting log entries.
 As you can see below is a simple GET request giving the tester the possibility of reading the saved data after each user request.